cdktf/cdktf-provider-snowflake/docs/warehouse.python.md

 - *Type:* typing.Union[int, float]

-Specifies the number of seconds of inactivity after which a warehouse is automatically suspended.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the number of seconds of inactivity after which a warehouse is automatically suspended.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/warehouse#auto_suspend Warehouse#auto_suspend}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/warehouse#auto_suspend Warehouse#auto_suspend}

 ---